caomw/hessian/README.md

 2016/03/13: 02:00  Started writing runall.sh file to manage an experiment in one run of a script.
             03:00  Continued to develop runall.sh.

+2016/03/14: 02:00  Confirmed gradParameters are collected at every mini batch.
+As the mini-batchsize increases, the norm of gradParameters will be smoother.
+                   Developed runall.sh so that it will automatically move itself to the output folder.